Using Impala through a Proxy for High Availability

 - On a cluster not managed by Cloudera Manager, see Modifying Impala Startup Options for the procedure to modify the startup options.

-- Change some configuration settings for each host in the cluster that participates in the load balancing.
-In the impalad option definition, or the Cloudera Manager safety valve (Cloudera Manager 4) or advanced configuration snippet (Cloudera Manager 5), add:
+- In the impalad option definition, or the Cloudera Manager safety valve (Cloudera Manager 4) or advanced configuration snippet (Cloudera Manager 5), add:

 - On a cluster managed by Cloudera Manager, restart the Impala service.